 Trusted by Worldwide Companies

 TRENCH BOX BASICS AND HOW THEY WORK

-What is a Trench Box?
+What is a trench box?

 A trench box is typically comprised of two fabricated steel or aluminum panels, commonly referred to as side walls, separated by a series of pipe at each end of the assembly.
 The trench box is designed to save lives in the trenches by providing a safe working area when performing pipe repairs or laying sewer and waterline pipe.
-A trench box, if utilized properly, can increase productivity on the jobsite versus sloping the excess soil to meet OSHA requirements.

 When is a Trench Box Required?